sagarp-c/XmasFriendPicker/README.md

 * The process stays fair and secret

 ---
+🤝 Contributions

+Contributions are welcome!
+If you have ideas to improve the logic, UI, security, or add new features, feel free to:

+Open an issue

+Submit a pull request

+Suggest enhancements

+This project is open for learning and collaboration.

+---
 ## 🎉 Final Note

 This project is made for fun and learning, while keeping the Christmas spirit alive through code.